-Either ways there is no doubt each has a contribution to creating the individuals that we are.
-The more important point to remember is that we cannot control the genetic make up of our children, but what we can control is the environmental factors that might influence them.
-Have you ever thought about what is your parenting style and is it helping your child to get the right opportunities to be the best version of them?
+Clearly, each has a contribution to creating the individuals that we are.
+The more important point to remember is that we cannot control the genetic makeup of our children, but we can control the environmental factors that might influence them.
+Have you ever thought about what your parenting style is and if it is helping your child to get the right opportunities to be the best version of themselves?

 Q1.
 Your son wants to start soccer classes, what do you do?